-5.6a Configuring the Broadband Ethernet Connection
+5.5a Configuring the Broadband Ethernet Connection

-Click Settings at the bottom-right of the first Broadband Connection (Ethernet) Properties window to generate another "Broadband Connection (Ethernet) Properties" screen.
+Click Settings at the bottom-right of the Broadband Connection (Ethernet) Properties window to generate the "Configure Broadband Connection (Ethernet)" screen.

 The top part of the screen displays general communication parameters.
 We recommend not changing the default values in this section unless you are familiar with networking concepts.